angular/angularfire/docs/messaging.md

   async deleteToken() {
-    // We can also delete fcm tokens, make sure to also update this on your firestore db if you are storing them as well await deleteToken(this.msg);
+    // We can also delete fcm tokens, make sure to also update this on your firestore db if you are storing them as well
+    // This calls the imported deleteToken, not this method.
+Class methods are not in lexical scope await deleteToken(this.msg);
   }
 }